Little Norway Park: Operations

 Park facilities include a baseball diamond and soccer pitch, a playground and wading pool, public washrooms, landscaped gardens and art installations.
 It also has a wheelchair-accessible children's playground in its northwest corner.
 There is a totem pole in the park near Queens Quay West.
 A flagpole has a plaque at its base explaining the significance of the park and its history.

 The park is also a meeting and protest site in downtown Toronto.
-In 2007, aboriginal peoples gathered at Little Norway Park to protest about broken treaties.
+In 2007, Indigenous peoples gathered at Little Norway Park to protest about broken treaties.

 City plans to create an "off-leash" area or dog park there in 2009 created some controversy, with residents complaining of the lack of notice or consultation and the proximity to children playing, and pointing out that there is another dog park 400 metres away.

+In April 2026, the Ontario government announced plans to expropriate one-third of the park.
+Ontario Transportation Minister Prabmeet Sarkaria said that the land was needed for a planned expansion of the neighbouring Billy Bishop Toronto City Airport.
+On April 23, City Council passed a motion to contest the Province's decision, including considering legal action.
+A number of other properties on the Toronto Islands have also been marked as potentially of interest for the expansion.